 Horst Wolter (1977) has been drawing ever since he was able to hold a pencil.
-When Dirk asked him to make a schematic overview of the habitats of the Biebrza river for the first CGF publication, he immediately said yes.
-Horst is now the illustrator of the Crossbill Guides foundation.
-After finishing high school Horst had the choice to either study biology or to go to art school.
+When Dirk asked him to make a schematic overview of the habitats of the Biebrza river for the first Crossbill Guides publication, he immediately agreed.
+Horst is now the illustrator of the Crossbill Guides Foundation.
+After finishing high school, Horst had the choice to either study biology or to go to art school.
 He chose biology at the University of Nijmegen, where he received his master's degree in 2002.
-All through his studies Horst kept on creating illustrations of the various aspects of nature, from wildflowers and animals to the intricate patterns organs and cells.
-His main fascination lies in the complex shapes and structures you can find everywhere in nature and how these all have a purpose or function within 'the bigger scheme of things'.
+All through his studies Horst kept on creating illustrations of the various aspects of nature, from wild flowers and animals to the intricate patterns of organs and cells.
+His main fascination lies in the complex shapes and structures you can find everywhere in nature, and how these all have a purpose or function within 'the bigger scheme of things'.
 Examining and drawing these often cunning structures (from cell to ecosystem) gives a great insight into 'the why of things'.
-Within his work for Crossbill Guides Horst brings together his love for nature, fascination for its workings and his qualities as an illustrator.
+Within his work for Crossbill Guides Horst brings together his love for nature, fascination for its workings and his skills as an illustrator.

 Chris Braat Illustrator

 Chris has been active as an illustrator for the Crossbill Guides since 2006.
-The first book he worked on was Extremadura 1st edition, but he has worked on many others since.
-Chris makes the overview illustrations in the front cover and the illustrations of species in region maps.
+The first book he worked on was Extremadura 1st edition, and he has worked on many others.
+Chris makes the overview illustrations inside the front covers, and the illustrations of species in region maps.
 Since he was only 10 years old, Chris has been interested in nature and was often to be found in the dunes of Haarlem.
-He started his study in Biology at the Wageningen University after which he worked for Natuurmonumenten for many years.
-In 2008 he became principal of the Free Nature Foundation, who develops areas where nature can develop itself, only influenced by the weather and wild animals.
-Part of these projects are the use of animals like cattle and horses.
-For Chris, the Crossbill Guides are more than just a travel guide.
-Apart from the quality and usefulness for different kind of people (experts and hobby travelers), the Crossbill Guides can really contribute to an area’ economy.
-The guides help tourists to go to a specific area, which will boost local initiatives.
+He started his study in Biology at Wageningen University, after which he worked for the NGO Natuurmonumenten for many years.
+In 2008 he became director of the Free Nature Foundation, which manages areas where nature remains largely undisturbed, only influenced by the weather and wild animals.
+Cattle and horses are often used in the management of these areas.
+Since 2012, Chris is manager for NAtuurmonumenten of the National Park Schiermonnikoog.

 Oscar Lourens Graphic Designer